Important Information

 These are organisations that we may need to share your personal information with, because of what you can do with the product or service you have with us.

-• If you have a debit, credit or charge card with us, we will share transaction details with companies which help us to provide this service (such as Visa and Mastercard).
+• If you have a debit, credit or charge card with us, we will share transaction details with companies that help us to provide this service (such as Visa and Mastercard).

-• If you use direct debits, we will share your data with the Direct Debit scheme.
+• If you use Direct Debits, we’ll share your data with the Direct Debit scheme.

-• If you have a product which has a loyalty scheme, we will share your data with that scheme.
+• If you have a product that has a loyalty scheme, we will share your data with that scheme.

 • If you have a secured loan or mortgage with us, we may share information with other lenders who also hold a charge on the property, such as the other party in a shared ownership scheme.

-• If you or your employer have a product with us that includes extra services or features, such as daily rental vehicles, we will share your data with the providers of those services or features.
+• If you or your employer have a product with us that includes extra services or features, such as daily rental vehicles, we’ll share your data with the providers of those services or features.

-• If we are contacted by a third party about fines, penalties or charges imposed on you, we may share this with your employer, or share your details with these third parties.
+• If a third party contacts us about fines, penalties or charges imposed on you, we may share this with your employer, or share your details with these third parties.

-• If we carry out driving license, vehicle or any other checks as part of our products, services, or features we may share information with suppliers and other third parties needed for us to provide those to you, or your employer.
+• If we carry out driving licence, vehicle or any other checks as part of our products, services or features, we may share information with suppliers and other third-parties needed for us to provide those to you, or your employer.

 General business